verrazzano/docs/content/en/docs/applications/_index.md

 Verrazzano and the OAM specification provide several workloads, for example `VerrazzanoWebLogicWorkload` and `ContainerizedWorkload`.
 Workloads can also be any Kubernetes resource.

-The sample below shows a `VerrazzanoHelidonWorkload` workload embedded within a `Component`.
+The following sample shows a `VerrazzanoHelidonWorkload` workload embedded within a `Component`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: Component